hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 {% endif %}

-It doesn't matter what exactly the game address is.
-By convention, we'll store game data at an address obtained from hashing the game name prepended with some
+By convention, we'll store game data at an address obtained from hashing the game name prepended with some constant:
-constant:

 {% if language == 'JavaScript' %}